Lab Grown vs Natural Diamonds – Which One Should You Buy?

 2023$1,400$7,900

-2018 price source: Paul Zimnisky, 2023 price source: Blue Nile average price
+2018 price source: Paul Zimnisky, 2023 & 2025 price source: Blue Nile average price

-But this does mean that you can get a lot more bling for your money with lab-grown Diamonds, just don’t be too disappointed if in a couple of year’s time, you see a larger, high-quality lab-grown Diamond for sale for less than what you paid.
+This does mean that you can get a lot more bling for your money with lab-grown Diamonds, just don’t be too disappointed if in a couple of year’s time, you see a larger, high-quality lab-grown Diamond for sale for less than what you paid.

-Lab Grown vs Natural Diamond Resale Value
+Lab-Grown vs Natural Diamond Resale Value

 Do Natural Diamonds Have Resale Value?

-• Quality (the 4 C’s)
+• Quality of the stone (the 4 C’s)

 • Style of Cut